puzzlelang/puzzle/README.md

 # Language

-The luke language aims to provide simple language to build solutions that are taylored for different domains and probblems.
+The luke language aims to provide simple language to build solutions that are taylored for different domains and problems.

 The main concepts of luke are: